ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

     there are now 3200 secret words.

 [^2]:
-    12972 was the original of valid Wordle guess words.
+    12972 was the original number of valid Wordle guess words.
 After the New York Times acquired Wordle, it was [increased to 14855](https://sonorouschocolate.com/notes/index.php/The_best_strategies_for_Wordle,_part_2).

 [^3]: